morse-simulator/morse/doc/morse/user/basic_morse.rst

 The following are key bindings already defined in any simulation scene

 - :kbd:`p` key: start the simulation (initiate the Game Engine)

+- :kbd:`h` key: show an on screen display with this list of keyboard functions

 - :kbd:`Esc` key: stop and exit the simulation (cleaning up the connections)